 Energy efficiency is of the utmost importance, both from an environmental and financial point of view.
 Radiator technology is improving all the time, which means the ‘low energy and high output’ designs are now a hugely effective option, especially where you have a limited amount of wall space, like in a bathroom.
 Another great option to consider are thermostatic radiator valves (TRVs), which enable you to not only manually set the temperature of individual radiators, but also regulate heat output, automatically reducing flow to the radiator when the surrounding air temperature rises too high.

 We hope that this guide has been helpful.
-If you require any assistance with your project, please contact our friendly team.
+If you require any assistance with your project, including aspects like adding radiators to an extension, please contact our friendly team.